JBlitzar/code-completion/NOTES.md

 - Tuesday, april 22
   - So I wanted to sort based on entropy.
 While implementing this, I noticed that, uh, I never used the rarity scores.
 I really should intermediarily log things more.
 I swear.
+  - Rerunning, also added in the entropy sorting.
+I should question my code more.
+But if this one works well, then it's nice. so many challenges.
+Also, I had a lot of things occuring.
+So that's why it's been twenty days.
+  - well, after "fixing" it, results are identical, so I'm going to take a closer look.